deloreyj/fute/README.md

 - Camera angle giving you those FIFA game vibes
 - Score a goal and watch the whole place go nuts
 - Confetti!
 Because GOALS = PARTY 🎉
+- Challenge yourself in the new **World Cup mode** and lift the trophy

 ### Sounds of the Game